ethnosdev/memorize_scripture/docs/docs/practicing/practicing.md

 Now that you know how to create collections and add verses, it's time to learn about practicing verses.

 :::important
-This app assumes that you are practice every day.
-For long-term memorization, develop daily learning and review as a habit.
+This app assumes that you'll practice every day.
+Begin to develop this important habit today!
 :::

-Starting from the home screen, choose the Hebrews 11 collection that you made earlier.
+Starting from the home screen, choose the **Hebrews 11** collection that you made earlier.
 You should see the verse practice screen come up.

 ## Parts of the screen